 Messages in fiction

 This is important even if you're not trying to send any messages with your story.
-If you've done a good job creating lovable characters, readers will likely get very attached to their favorite ones and be upset when those characters are de-glorified.
+If you've done a good job creating lovable characters, people will likely get very attached to their favorite ones and be upset if those characters are excessively de-glorified.
 The Doki Doki Literature Club fanbase is an excellent example of this phenomenon.
 That's because Doki Doki Literature Club is an excellent example of how to create lovable characters.
-And no it's not because it's a romance game (it isn't) and the girls are specifically designed to look as cute as possible (they are).

 Doki Doki Literature Club

-So I think there are three main things that contribute to glorification: competence, agency, and morality.
+There are three main components of glory: competence, agency, and morality.
 Morality is usually the brunt of how people decide which characters they *want* to see glorified.
-But if you're late enough in the work that the characters are well-established, or especially if you're making a sequel or fanfic for an existing work, having someone do something uncharacteristically reprehensible is likely to come off as slandering a likable character rather than establishing an unlikable one.
-Arcs are one thing, but suddenly forgetting or changing a character's traits out of nowhere is another.
+But if you're late enough in the work that the characters are well-established, or especially if you're making a sequel or fanfic for an existing work, having someone do something uncharacteristically reprehensible might be perceived as slandering a likable character rather than establishing an unlikable one.
+Character development is one thing, but suddenly forgetting or changing a character's traits out of nowhere is another.

 subscribe via RSS